Guideline for Specifying Steel Doors and Frames for Blast Resistance

 2.4 Charge Weight: The equivalent explosive weight (lbs. or kg) of TNT in the blast event.
 Different agencies have specific requirements for charge weight to be used.
 See agency specific criteria for DoD, VA, GSA, and DOS to determine required charge weight and in some cases, the required standoff distance.

-2.5 Duration: The amount of time it takes the peak pressure to decay to ambient conditions (or zero).
+2.5 Duration: The amount of time it takes the peak pressure to decay to ambient conditions (or zero), typically specified in milliseconds (ms).

 2.6 Rebound: Load acting in the opposite direction of the initial blast load that may be a result of negative phase pressure loading and system response, and is typically expressed as a percentage of the initial peak blast pressure.